Terms of Service

 Third Party Services purchased via the Services may be subject to different refund policies that those Third Party Services determine, and they may be non-refundable.
 The purchase terms and conditions for such Third Party Services will be displayed during the purchase process, such as through a link to the purchase terms and conditions.
 It’s your responsibility to verify your ability to purchase, cancel or obtain a refund for a Third Party Service.
 We don’t offer refunds for purchases of Third Party Services.

 9.9.
 Limitation of Scope

-Reverent will not be responsible for work that is beyond the scope of Services set forth in the subscription plan in effect at the time Client initiates the service.
+Reverent will not be responsible for work that is beyond the Scope of Services set forth in the Master Service Agreement, Subscription Plan, or Statement of Work in effect at the time Client initiates the service.
 Any changes to the scope of services will not be effective unless approved by both parties.